-Catalyst is a unique blended-learning program at Brown University that prepares incoming first-years for the rigors of a science concentration at Brown.
+Catalyst is a blended-learning program at Brown University that prepares incoming first-years for the rigors of a science concentration at Brown.
 Funded by a grant from the Howard Hughes Medical Institute and run by the New Scientist Program at Brown University, Catalyst embraces the belief that through collaboration with peers, continual engagement with problem solving, and the support of an entire community, students can thrive in the sciences.

-The residential portion of Catalyst begins August 18, 2013.
+The residential portion of Catalyst begins Sunday, August 17, 2014.
 The focus shifts to intense collaborative problem solving over a one week period.
 Students are also introduced to a variety of professors, administrators and labs, to gain a sense of what options they can pursue while at Brown and who will be there to support them in their academic and personal journeys.

 All costs associated with Catalyst, except travel to Brown, are covered by HHMI.
 Students must participate in either Excellence@Brown, International Orientation, or TWTP following Catalyst, all of which end at the beginning of first-year orientation.
 Consequently, students should consider moving in to Catalyst as an early move-in to Brown.

 Applications are open.
 Please complete your application before Sunday, June 1, 2014 for priority consideration.
 Applications will be accepted, however, through June 13.